noaione/yuusha-shoukan-ln/sources/v13/chapter4.md

 [...I don’t think this is the case, but the one who created this labyrinth...
 Was it Lillywood-san?]

 “No, I didn’t have much experience with such things...
-So I asked “Shalltear” to do it for me.”
+So I asked Shalltear to do it for me.”

 [...I-Is that so...]